arjunkomath/TurboWire/README.md

 ```
 You can find the required environment variables in the `.env.sample` file.

+You can read more about the server in the [server README](./apps/server/README.md).

 ### Your Project (Client)

 You can use the client in your project by installing the package using npm or yarn.